- My team just qualified for the National Championships. What happens now?

 A parent can only play with one child of the same gender in the same division.
 However, a parent is permitted to play with both a son and a daughter in two separate divisions.
 Should you advance to the Super Regional Playoff level in multiple divisions, you should be prepared to play within the alotted time.
 Pending the size of the regional, it may be difficult to offer players competing in multiple divisions special consideration.

 The local tournament director determines the local tournament play format.
+All tournaments are encouraged to offer at least two matches however this will be based on the tournament draw size.

 Each local host facility will establish the eligibility rules for their tournament.
 The NFTC encourages all tournament hosts to allow non-members to participate.
 In all cases, players are expected to honor the facilities member/guests rules.